SatChittAnand/AI-Task-Automator/README.md

 ## 👨‍💻 Author

-Built by Satyanarayan, passionate about modular automation, agentic design, and workflow clarity.
+Built by Satyanarayan with 💓, passionate about modular automation, agentic design, and workflow clarity.
 For contributions, feedback, or feature requests, open an issue or submit a PR!

 ---